 Most open source projects have a public repository that you can look at.
-For example this one:
+For example Ruby on Rails.

 Just click around to see what is inside every menu and you will discover a lot of useful information.

-Let’s say that you went to a project and found a few hundred members.
+Let’s say that you go to a project and find a few hundred members.

 You could scrape the list of members and then the profiles.

-You could scrape them using Bash or Python…oh yes, this requires some coding skills.
+You could scrape them using Bash or Python.

 Scraping and Regex